RYA PRACTICAL COURSES

 First Day

-8:00am - Breakfast while listening to the Coastal Guard weather and safety briefing on the VHF at 8:10am.
+8:00 am - Breakfast while listening to the Coastal Guard weather and safety briefing on the VHF at 8:10 am.

-10:00am onward - Leave Kip Marina and go sailing.
+10:00 am onward - Leave Kip Marina and go sailing.

 Last Day

-Approx. 3-4pm - Complete a course debrief, fill in logbooks and issue certificates (as appropriate).
+Approx. 3-4 pm - Complete a course debrief, fill in logbooks and issue certificates (as appropriate).

 Yes, all courses are open to anyone wishing to accompany another student completing an RYA course or just as a personal experience, experience builder and/ or mile-builder.

-What should I bring with me?
+What do I need to bring with me?

-Which course is the right one for me?
+What course is the right one for me?

-International Certificate of Competence (ICC) if you are already a competent sailor and skipper but have no formal qualifications that are often required to charter a yacht abroad.
-The ICC is a pass/fail exam, however, we run it over a weekend to give some limited opportunity to receive some instructions alongside the examination of the specific skills on the ICC sheet.
+International Certificate of Competence (ICC) if you are already a competent sailor and skipper but have no formal qualifications often required to charter a yacht abroad.
+The ICC is a pass/fail exam; however, we run it over a weekend to give some limited opportunity to receive some instructions alongside the examination of the specific skills on the ICC sheet.
 The ICC exam includes both theory knowledge and practical skills.
 The ICC is a lesser qualification than the RYA Day Skipper, so anyone holding the RYA Day Skipper practical certificate can apply to the RYA for an ICC (at an additional cost).

-If in doubt, give us a call… or just sign up for the theory course!!
+If in doubt, give us a call… or sign up for the theory course!!

 All practical sailing courses include onboard accommodation unless stated otherwise.

 Our yachts have three double cabins, together with a large saloon that also doubles up as a double cabin for sleeping purposes.
-Couples will always be assigned a private cabin, and we will always try to arrange students across all yachts so that everyone has their own private sleeping space, however, due to the limits of a sailing yacht, there may be a need to share a double cabin with an unrelated student of the same sex.
+Couples will always be assigned a private cabin, and we will always try to arrange students across all yachts so that everyone has their own private sleeping space; however, due to the limits of a sailing yacht, there may be a need to share a double cabin with an unrelated student of the same sex.
 That said, with the use of full-sized partitions, we are able to separate the double cabins so that everyone can enjoy some privacy.

-Is there anywhere to park my car?
+Is there anywhere to park my vehicle while I am on a course?

 You will be completing your training on a Beneteau Oceanis 411, one of the most popular and successful 40-footers of all time, designed by Groups Finot as a family cruising yacht with easy handling and great sailing performance.